pcs289/hackovid-front/Readme.md

-# PimPamPum Frontend
+# Apropapp Frontend

-In this repository you will find the source code for the PimPamPum frontend.
+In this repository you will find the source code for the Apropapp frontend.

 ## Installation